Pwd9000-ML/blog-devto/posts/2022-DevOps-Terraform-Dynamic-Variables/DevOps-Terraform-Dynamic-Variables.md

 Some Azure PaaS services (such an ACR) has networking features called **Firewalls and Virtual networks** which gives us the ability to configure allowed public network access where we can define **Firewall IP whitelist** rules or allow only **selected networks** access, in order to limit network connectivity to the PaaS service.

-By default an ACR is public accepts connections over the internet from hosts on any network.
-So we will as part of the Terraform configuration block all access to the ACR and use the **Firewall IP whitelist** to only allow the outbound IPs of our VNET integrated **App service**.
-In addition we will also provide a list that contains **custom IP ranges** we can set which will represent the on premises public IPs of the company to also be included on the **Firewall IP whitelist** of the ACR.
+By default an ACR is public and accepts connections over the internet from hosts on any network.
+So we will as part of the Terraform configuration restrict all network access to the ACR and use the **Firewall IP whitelist** to only allow the outbound IPs of our VNET integrated **App service**.
+In addition we will also provide a list that contains **custom IP ranges** we can set which will represent the on premises public IPs of our company to also be included on the **Firewall IP whitelist** of the ACR.

 **IMPORTANT:** ACR `network_rule_set_set` can only be specified for a **Premium** Sku.

 Since we are building all of this with IaC using Terraform the question is how can we allow all the **possible outbound IPs** of our VNET integrated **App Service** to be whitelisted on the **ACR** if the outbound IPs of the App Service will not be known to us until the App Service is deployed?

-This is where I will demonstrate how we can achieve this using **Dynamic Variables** to dynamically create the IP whitelist in Terraform using **locals**.
+This is where I will demonstrate how we can achieve this using **Dynamic Variables** to dynamically create the IP whitelist we can use using **locals**.

 ## App Service (VNET integrated)